beardyman/forge/README.md

 ---
 Migrations are generally database schema alterations or static data updates but can be anything that is able to be executed via javascript.
-The common use case (and the reason this lib was written) is for database schema migrations, however at its core this library just keeps track of state for files that are run so it can be used to migrate the state of anything.
+The common use case (and the reason this lib was written) is for database schema migrations, however at its core this library just keeps track of state for files that are run, so it can be used to migrate the state of anything.
 File state, database state, infrastructure state; it all depends on the migrations that you create.

 ## Getting Started
 1. Create a plugin
+2. Create migrations
-2. Configure `forge` to point to that plugin
+3. Configure `forge` to point to that plugin and migrations
-3. Run `forge migrate`
+4. Run `forge migrate`

 ## Why?
 So many alternative migration tools (flyway, knex.js) are written with specific database support and they